 Valerie and her fellow researchers also found that the size of the social network matters.
 People with larger social networks are 26% less likely to develop dementia compared to people who have smaller social circles.

 So, in an effort to amplify the importance of social interaction for seniors, get out of your comfort zone and meet new friends.

 Better yet, engage with people who align with your “circle of influence” rather than your “circle of concern.”

 In other words, hang out with people who contribute to your growth experiences, values and energy level; not people who are merely interested in gossip and fear-driven topics.

 Basically, if you surround yourself with people who encourage your goals, purpose and values, you’ll reap even more benefits that will fuel the other vital parts of your health and life.

-You can rewire your brain to protect against cognitive decline.
+You can rewire your brain to prevent cognitive decline.